 Cultural: Easter traditions in Poland

-This is a repost of one I wrote two years about how Easter is celebrated in Poland.
+This is a repost of one I wrote earlier about how Easter is celebrated in Poland.

 Easter in Poland is rich in tradition.
 They vary from fasting (from meat and sweets) in the days just prior to Easter Sunday to carrying napkin lined baskets with food to the church to be blessed.
 Many of the traditions seem to revolve around food.